Strong Bounds for Evolution in Undirected Graphs: Introduction

 Using these new notions, we prove that there exist strong selective amplifiers, namely $(\Theta (n),n)$-selective amplifiers (called the \emph{urchin graphs}).
 Furthermore we prove that there exist also quite strong selective suppressors, namely $(\frac{n}{\phi (n)+1},\frac{n}{\phi (n)})$-selective suppressors (called the $\phi(n)$\emph{-urchin graphs}) for \emph{any} function $\phi (n)=\omega (1)$ with $\phi (n)\leq \sqrt{n}$.

-Regarding the traditional measure of the fixation probability $f_{r}(G)$ of undirected graphs $G$, we provide the first non-trivial upper and lower bounds, while only the trivial bounds $\frac{1}{n}$ and $1-\frac{1}{n+r}$ were known~\cite{DiazGMRSS12-soda}.
-More specifically, first of all we demonstrate the nonexistence of "strong" universal amplifiers by showing that for any graph $G$ with $n$ vertices, the fixation probability $f_{r}(G)$ is strictly less than $1-\frac{c(r)}{n^{3/4+\varepsilon }}$, for any $ \varepsilon >0$.
+Regarding the traditional measure of the fixation probability $f_{r}(G)$ of undirected graphs $G$, we provide upper and lower bounds that are much stronger than the bounds $\frac{1}{n}$ and $1-\frac{1}{n+r}$ that were known so far~\cite{DiazGMRSS12-algorithmica14}.
+More specifically, first of all we demonstrate the nonexistence of ``strong'' universal amplifiers by showing that for any graph $G$ with $n$ vertices, the fixation probability $f_{r}(G)$ is strictly less than $1-\frac{c(r)}{g(n)}$, for any $g(n)=\omega(n^{\frac{3}{4}})$.
 This is in a wide contrast with what happens in directed graphs, as Lieberman et al.~\cite{Nowak05} provided directed graphs with arbitrarily large fixation probability (see also~\cite{nowak06-book}).
+Motivated by our work, very recently Giakkoupis~\cite{Giakkoupis16} and Goldberg et al.~\cite{GoldbergLLMPP16} slightly improved our estimate of the function $g(n)$ to $\omega(n^{\frac{1}{3}} \log^{\frac{4}{3}} n)$~\cite{Giakkoupis16} and to $\omega(n^{\frac{1}{3}})$~\cite{GoldbergLLMPP16}, respectively.